PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-05-dark-theme-in-sandbox.md

 The _Dirty Bits_ category celebrates the unsung heroes of quick hacks, undocumented flags, and the kind of logs that smell slightly burnt.
 Here, we practice questionable methods with unquestionable results.
 This is the dusty corner of computing where the manuals end and the real fun begins.
 Don’t panic.
 BYOP _(Bring Your Own Parsers)_ and `sudo` responsibly.

 I’m a night owl suffering from snow blindness.
-So I it can’t come as a surprise when I tell you that I’m a Dark Mode Advocate trying to eliminate bright screens wherever I can.
+So it can’t come as a surprise when I tell you that I’m a Dark Mode Advocate trying to eliminate bright screens wherever I can.
 Imaging getting a phone call in the middle of the night and powering on your 4k monitor to see a white and bright UI.
 Big no-no.

 I mean, like this… BRIGHT LIGHT!